Beverly Hills Breathing Problem Corrections

 Cartilage Grafting (Widening Airway/Nostrils)

 Spreader grafts are used in nose surgery to correct nasal obstruction.
 This procedure may be indicated if the nasal cartilage is weak, causing it to collapse.
 In other cases, the nasal cavity is narrow or asymmetrical.
 These problems can be inherent, age-related, or caused by surgical alteration.
-A spreader graft can be placed on one or both sides within the nose to widen the airway.
+A spreader graft can be placed on one or both sides of the nose to widen the airway.
 A graft of cartilage and skin is placed in the deficient area of the nasal valve

 To learn more about surgical procedures to correct breathing problems, contact the office of Beverly Hills plastic surgeon Andre Aboolian M.D. at (310) 905-8702 today.